Poland Attractions & Amenities

 Zakopane, south of Krakow, is a beautiful area overflowing with natural splendor.
 The views from Mount Gubalowka and the charm of this historic area are legendary.
 This region also features the Tatra Museum and an enormous local market serving delectable regional dishes.

-From the bustling streets of Warsaw and the historic beauty of Krakow to the serene vistas in Zakopane, Poland truly offers something for everyone.
+From the bustling streets of Warsaw and the historic beauty of Krakow to the serene vistas in Zakopane, PoIand truly offers something for everyone.
 Visitors will find Jewish culture, a wealth of tradition and an abundance of sites and attractions.